arthur-snake/server/README.md

 # Snake game

-How to play?
+How to dev and play?
-1. Run the ServicesApplication configuration in IDEA Ultimate.
+1. Clone this repo
+1. Import as gradle project
-1. Open <http://localhost:8080/snake> in your browser.
+1. Run and open <http://localhost:8080/snake> in your browser.